112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 nations in a large rowboat.
 The European nations were at one end of the boat, which was foundering in the water; Uncle Sam sat at the other end, high and dry and out of the water.
 And Uncle Sam was saying, “Why should I worry?
-The leak isn't in my end of the boat!”
+The leak isn’t in my end of the boat!”
 We have paid a terrible price for believing that a leak “at the other end of the boat” does not affect our destiny.

 ## the French